siemens/tstomp/README.md

 			converts messagebody from utf-8 and calls execute with the encoded message private reconnect {}
-			In case of EOF (End of File -> losing connection) try to reconnect public send {args}
+			In case of EOF (End of File -> losing connection) try to reconnect The reconnect subscribes all queues and topics again. public send {args}
 			The SEND command sends a message to a destination in the messaging system.
 			It has one required header, destination, which indicates where to send the message.